Celebrity Cruises Classes Explained: AquaClass vs The Retreat vs Concierge

 The Retreat Lounge offers guests some lite bites if you want to have yourself a little cocktail hour and collect a cheese plate and some charcuterie before dinner.
 They host afternoon tea some days, complete with scones and pastries.

-The lounge is open 24/7; service times vary, but we generally found someone from the crew/concierge team there from early morning to late at night.
+The lounge is open 24/7; service times vary, but we have generally found someone from the crew/concierge team there from early morning to late at night.
 It's simply a lovely place to relax.

 Premium Drinks

 Premium beverages, including cafe drinks like lattes and espressos, cocktails, and wine, are included with The Retreat at The Retreat Lounge and all over the ship.
-AquaClass and Concierge classes do not have a space like this with premium beverages and it's not automatically added to the class type reservation.
+AquaClass and Concierge classes do not have a space like this with premium beverages, and it's not automatically added to the class type reservation.

 Dining Invitations